nicehash/excavator/api/README.md

 7 | string | Increase add n constant (when GPU target is used).
 8 | string | Increase add n constant (when VRAM target is used).

 You have to provide **ALL** parameters or the method would not execute.
+If in mode 2 or 3, each time algorithm is executed (calling devices.smartfan.exec), it first calculates delta temperature (difference between actual and target temperature) to get Dt.
+Then if fan speed (F) needs to be reduced, decrease multi K constant is used in formula `F = F - (Dt * K * 0.001)`.
+If fan speed needs to be increased, increase multi K constant plus n constants are used in formula `F = F + (Dt * K * 0.001) + n`.
+Fan speed is adjusted according to min/max levels.

 # <a name="algorithm-add"></a> algorithm.add